FrankHossfeld/sema4g/README.md

 A light-weighted framework to manage asynchronous calls in GWT.

-In many cases it is neccessary to do several server calls before a GWT application starts or a view can be displayed. sema4g will help you toi get this calls managed.
+In many cases it is neccessary to do several server calls before a GWT application starts or a view can be displayed. sema4g will help you to get this calls managed.

 Features
 --------